jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 code --install-extension ms-mssql.mssql
 ```

-After the install is complete, you will need to connect vscode to your data base, which you can do like this:
+After the install is complete, you will need to connect vscode to your database, which you can do like this:

 <video src="https://d2ddoduugvun08.cloudfront.net/items/2Y0H1e0Z0w1h2z3p2U1l/vscode-setup-mssql-database-connection.mov" controls style="display: block;height: auto;width: 100%;">vscode-setup-mssql-database-connection.mov</video>